upaternostro/puppet-mailman/README.markdown

 ## Limitations
 This module is only intended to configure Mailman 2.1.x, the mainstream stable branch.
 This is the version currently included in most Linux distributions.

+Only single-domain configurations are supported at this time.

 The helper module for Apache uses the PuppetLabs apache module, which only works with Apache 2.2.
 It is possible to make Mailman work with Apache 2.4